 AI For Main Line Clog Calls

-iando.ai answers main line clog, multiple drain backup, floor drain overflow, sewer smell, slow toilet, cleanout, camera inspection, snaking, and hydro jetting calls 24/7 so urgent drain demand gets captured, organized, and moved into a believable dispatch path before the caller keeps dialing.
+iando.ai answers main line clog, toilet backup, tub backup, floor drain overflow, sewer smell, cleanout, camera inspection, snaking, and hydro jetting calls 24/7 so urgent drain demand gets captured before the caller keeps dialing.

 Planning model only.
-Replace with call logs, after hours mix, fixture count, sewage exposure, cleanout access, camera inspection rate, snaking versus hydro jetting mix, service area fit, dispatch capacity, and actual average invoice value.
+Replace with call logs, after-hours mix, fixture count, sewage exposure, cleanout access, camera inspection rate, snaking versus hydro jetting mix, service area fit, truck capacity, water-loss handoff rate, and actual average invoice value.

 The business case for emergency main line clog call teams

-For main line clog calls, ROI is recovered drain-cleaning jobs, camera inspections, hydro jetting opportunities, after hours dispatches, and water-loss handoffs protected by a prepared first answer.
+For main line clog calls, ROI is recovered drain-cleaning jobs, camera inspections, hydro jetting opportunities, after-hours dispatches, repeat-backup work, and water-loss handoffs protected by a prepared first answer.

 - Monthly main line clog, multiple drain backup, floor drain, sewer smell, and slow toilet calls